“Secrets are easy. But good gossip–that’s hard.” – a nefortu regular at the Beast and Bandit pub

 Can eat poison food

-Chaja frequently dye their hair, and possess numerous styles and rituals surrounding their hair and beards.
+Chaja frequently dye their hair, and possess numerous regional styles and rituals surrounding their hair and beards.

 Below are sample descriptions from NPCs and past player characters.
 These descriptions are for reference only; you should not use them for your characters.